- Bangladeshi Taka

 Any Booking with respect to the Connected Segments shall be required to be booked in advance and both segments in the Connected Segments shall be confirmed on the same PNR and will be identified by a single fare/ surcharge component.

 In cases where the Customer undertakes travel on the Connected Segments, IndiGo will check-in baggage through to the final destination of the Customer.
 However, in case of domestic to international connections and vice-versa, at the time of check-in, Customers will have to collect their baggage at the end of each leg and re-check again after completing applicable regulatory formalities.
-The Customers will be provided with two boarding cards - one for the flight taken from the point of origin till the point of transit and other from the point of transit until the final destination.
+The Customers will be provided with two boarding cards - one for the flight taken from the point of origin till the point of transit and other from the point of transit until the next destination.
+In case at point of transit/ Stopover, the Customer is required to change terminals, the Customer will be responsible for:

 In case of connecting Customers failing to show up for boarding for flights for the Connecting Segments at the point of Stopover, 45 minutes (in case of domestic flights) and 75 minutes (in case of international flights), prior to departure of the concerned flight, despite having arrived on-time from the point of origin, the Customers will be treated as a ‘Gate No Show'.
-The Baggage of such Customers will be offloaded and handed over to the Customers or the relevant airport authority at the Stopover station, without any liability on the part of IndiGo.
+The Baggage of such Customers will be offloaded and handed over to the Customers or the relevant airport authority at the Stopover station (in case there is change in terminal required for departure to next destination, the Baggage will be offloaded and handed over to the Customers or the relevant airport authority at the departure terminal of the point of transit/ Stopover), without any liability on the part of IndiGo.
 The ticket amount for such Booking shall be forfeited.
 The Customers are, however, entitled to a refund of the Government and Airport Fees and/or taxes (if applicable).

 Also, connecting Customer shall board the flight from the origin city only.
 IndiGo will not entertain carriage of such Customers if they intend to board from any of the transfer airports.
 Any such request would be treated as cancellation and re-booking at the applicable fares at the time of such request, fare difference and cancel fee may apply.